 We did not have any sightseeing scheduled.
 Also, having done the Bird Park and Aquarium in Singapore, we did not wish to repeat the same In KL.
 Hence we took the day off from the hectic schedule, woke up late, had a supercilious breakfast at the hotel before taking a monorail to Bukit Bintang (a paradise for shopaholics).
-We did some crazy shopping of souvenirs, clothes, toys etc We had some amazing seafood for lunch at the food court in Weing Plaza Mall before winding up the shopping spree and heading back to hotel.
+We did some crazy shopping of souvenirs, clothes, toys, etc We had some amazing seafood for lunch at the food court in Weing Plaza Mall before winding up the shopping spree and heading back to the hotel.

 Post tea, we decided to visit the SOGO mall famous for kids clothing.
 We were in for a complete shock to see the crowd.
-Little A was not happy as well and with His Highness not being in any mood for shopping we cancelled our plan and headed to Little India with hope of it being lit up on the occasion of Deepawali.
+Little A was not happy as well and with His Highness not being in any mood for shopping we canceled our plan and headed to Little India with the hope of it being lit up on the occasion of Deepawali.
 We were completely disappointed to see overcrowded and messy streets and took a U-turn just 2 minutes after our arrival.
 We completely regretted having wasted our precious time at SOGO and at little India.
-Nevertheless, a lesson learnt.
+Nevertheless, the lesson learnt.

 Day 7: City tour of Kuala Lumpur and Batu Caves

 Having once again enjoyed the delicious spread of breakfast, we were picked up by a very friendly localite as a guide for the city tour.
-He was accompanied by his 5 year old beautiful daughter who gave us good company throughout.
-Our first stop was a factory outlet near Batu caves where we purchased couple of watches, clutches etc. We then stopped over at Batu Caves to seek Lord Murugan’s blessings.
+He was accompanied by his 5-year-old beautiful daughter who gave us good company throughout.
+Our first stop was a factory outlet near Batu caves where we purchased a couple of watches, clutches, etc. We then stopped over at Batu Caves to seek Lord Murugan’s blessings.
 The enormous statue of Lord Murugan welcomed us at the entrance.
 As if climbing the 270 steps were not tiring enough, the scorching sun paid no mercy upon us well.
 We were totally tired by the time we reached downstairs.
 After that, we headed to the King’s Place, War memorial, National Mosque, took cheesy cliché pictures at the KL city Gallery like typical tourists and enjoyed it as well.
 We had a wonderful tour all thanks to the warm and kind tour guide-cum-driver we had.

-After some rest, we headed to the KLCC Park so A could enjoy as well.
+After some rest, we headed to KLCC Park so A could enjoy as well.
 The KLCC park had an amazing exclusive children’s swimming pool.
 Our little brat had a blast playing in the waters and no amount of time spent there was enough for him.
 He was just not ready to come out of the pool and threw in tantrums when we forced him to.
 The view of the Petronas twin towers from the park simply cannot be penned down in words.
 It was truly a captivating view of the iconic skyscraper and we went on clicking spree shooting the towers in every angle possible.
 The KL tower, all lit up, was also a sight not to miss.

 Day 8: Shopping therapy continues until departure